alluri-aditya/Alluri-aditya/README.md

 Features:
 - User registration and authentication
-- Restaurant listing and menu management
+- Restaurant listings and menu management
-- Order creation and order tracking
+- Order creation and tracking
 - Database schema for orders and restaurants

 Tech Stack